Configuration#

 'use_jupyter_lab': <bool>, # Whether JupyterLite links should start Jupyter Lab instead of the Retrolab Notebook interface.

-'notebook_modification_function': <function>, # function that implements JupyterLite-specific modifications of notebooks
+'notebook_modification_function': <str>, # fully qualified name of a function that implements JupyterLite-specific modifications of notebooks

 'jupyterlite_contents': <str>, # where to copy the example notebooks (relative to Sphinx source directory)